Skip to content

 What the Bill Would Do

-AB 824 addresses firearms and ammunition provisions related to protective orders in California.
-The bill would amend multiple sections of the Code of Civil Procedure, Family Code, and Penal Code to strengthen the connection between protective orders and firearms surrender requirements.
+AB 824, authored by Assembly Member Catherine Stefani (D) with Assembly Member Sabrina Cervantes (D) as coauthor, would amend multiple sections of the Code of Civil Procedure, Family Code, and Penal Code to strengthen the connection between civil protective orders and firearms-surrender requirements [1].

 Current Status